the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 TODO

 ## Asset Manager
-TODO: Primary asset types to scan in project settings and game feature asset
+TODO: Primary asset types to scan in project settings and game feature asset.

+Explain that experience definitions must go into /Game/System/Experiences directory  and user facing definitions in /Game/System/Playlists in Lyra by default, unless explicitly added under Specific Assets, or another directory is added.
+And LyraExperienceActionSet must be defined to be detected in dropdown list when the uproperty meta specifier is set.

 ## Chunks & DLC
 TODO: explain paks and how to create a DLC experience